-- 1. A fine is charged for each day a book is overdue. - 2.
-Damage to materials beyond reasonable wear and all losses shall be charged to the student who checked the book out. - 3.
-No materials may be taken from the library without being checked out. - 4.
-Each borrower is held responsible for all books drawn on his assigned computer number and for all accrued fines. - 5.
+- 1. Damage to materials beyond reasonable wear and all losses shall be charged to the student who checked the book out. - 2.
+No materials may be taken from the library without being checked out. - 3.
+Each borrower is held responsible for all books drawn on his assigned computer number and for all accrued fines. - 4.
 Minimum charges to replace and reprocess lost books will be \$15.00

-Methods of Communication with Parents or Guardians
+Methods of Communication with Parents or Guardians Bulletin Boards

-Bulletin Boards

 Bulletin boards are maintained in many parts of the school.
 All announcements and notices placed on the bulletin boards or walls must be approved by administration.

 Posters and announcements are to be taken down immediately following the activity.